 We now have some very brave women who have joined the military and have fought beside the men in the wars to help bring freedom to our country.
 This makes them eligible to join the Veterans of Foreign Wars.
 The women and men veterans give VFW Auxiliary membership eligibility to their spouses, daughters, sons, grandsons, granddaughters, mothers, fathers, sisters, brothers, grandfathers, grandmothers, stepchildren and step-grandchildren.
 To become a member of the Auxiliary, your sponsor must be a U.S. Citizen or U.S. National; must have served in the Armed Forces of the United States and received an honorable or general discharge or be currently serving; and must have served on foreign soil or hostile waters.
 The DD-214 form will have this information.
 If the form cannot be found, we have a number to call to get the information.
 Our main purpose is to help, serve and honor our veterans.
 We send care boxes overseas, take food and gifts to the VFW Home in Jackson and fruit baskets to the veterans in nursing homes.
 We also collect and donate needed items and clothes for homeless veterans.
-We meet the first Friday of the month at 2 p.m. at the Post Home, 113 Centerville St., Denham Springs.
+We meet the first Tuesday of the month at 2 p.m. at the Post Home, 113 Centerville St., Denham Springs.
 We would welcome you to VFW Auxiliary 7017.
 For more information, call Vi at 665-1201.

 Road to Recovery Program